gazebosim/gz-cmake/tutorials/ign_cmake_sanitizers.md

 - [MemorySanitizer](https://clang.llvm.org/docs/MemorySanitizer.html) detects uninitialized reads.
 - [Control Flow Integrity](https://clang.llvm.org/docs/ControlFlowIntegrity.html) is designed to detect certain forms of undefined behaviour that can potentially allow attackers to subvert the program's control flow.

-These are used by declaring the `IGN_USE_SANITIZER` CMake variable as string containing any of:
+These are used by declaring the `IGN_SANITIZER` CMake variable as string containing any of:
 - Address
 - Memory
 - MemoryWithOrigins